 What is Data Loss Prevention (DLP)?

 Data Loss Prevention solutions are security tools that help organizations to ensure that sensitive or critical business information does not get outside the corporate network or to a user without access.
-With DLP software, companies can defend against data theft, loss, and exfiltration as well as make a difference in the process of data protection.
+With DLP software, companies can defend against data theft, loss, exfiltration and make a difference in the process of data protection.
 By implementing one, it becomes possible to better identify, manage, and protect valuable business information and assets.
 Data Loss Prevention solutions can safeguard both data that is in motion on the network, and the data that is at rest in storage areas or on desktops, laptops, etc.

 Why deploy a DLP solution?

-In the last six years, the global average cost of a data breach grew by 12%, totaling $3.92 million/breach in 2019 according to Cost of a Data Breach Report released by the Ponemon Institute and IBM Security.
+In the last six years, the global average cost of a data breach grew by 12%, totaling $3.92 million/breach in 2019, according to the Cost of a Data Breach Report released by the Ponemon Institute and IBM Security.
 Lost business was the most significant contributor to data breach costs, with customer turnover increasing to as much as 3.9% in the wake of security incidents.

 Data breaches imply many consequences like reputational risk, economic losses, and legal problems, and companies must adopt a mindset of cyber resilience.